 A certain set of signs points to MS. Your doctor will need to:

-- Find damage to at least two areas of your central nervous system (your brain, spinal cord, and optic nerves)
+- Find damage to at least two spots on your brain

 - Prove the damage happened at different points in time